 Key takeaways: This is a perfect example of the power of highlighting unique company benefits and how to do it right.
 Real people.
 Real impact.
 Real good!

-8. Johnson & Johnson’s Career Stories and General Motors’ Employee Stories
+8. Johnson & Johnson and General Motors: Employee Stories

 Like GE, Johnson & Johnson and General Motors both understand that stories shared by real employees can be some of the most compelling reasons to join a company.

-In similar fashion, General Motors humanizes its brand and relates to candidates by highlighting real employees using video to increase engagement.
-In its video series, GM’s people share their day-to-day tasks, discuss their professional growth and explain their work-a great way to help candidates imagine themselves working there.
+Johnson & Johnson’s Careers website not only highlights employees’ career paths, but does so in a visually interesting and easily digestible way.
+Similarly, General Motors humanizes its brand and relates to candidates through its Our Employees video series, in which employees share their day-to-day tasks, discuss their professional growth and explain their work to help candidates imagine themselves working there.

 Key takeaways: Like Microsoft and GE, Johnson & Johnson and GM are established companies that have learned to compete with the Snapchats of the world.
 These stories are a great way of showing off their people and what they’ve accomplished.
 Plus, these stories give interested candidates a taste of what they could accomplish on the job.